 - By looking in detail, close up, at the eardrum, a specialist can see the cholesteatoma pushing through the eardrum.

-- To then see how far it has spread inside the ear, a specialist scan is needed: this is usually a CT scan (which takes about 30 seconds) or an MRI scan (which can take about half an hour).
+- To then see how far it has spread inside the ear, a specialist scan is needed: this is usually a CT scan or an MRI scan.

 What does a cholesteatoma look like?